Isabella Clara Eugenia: Foreign policy

 The first half of Albert and Isabella's reign was dominated by war.
 After overtures to the United Provinces and to Queen Elizabeth I of England proved unsuccessful, the Habsburg policy in the Low Countries aimed at regaining the military initiative and isolating the Dutch Republic.
 The strategy was to force its opponents to the conference table and negotiate from a position of strength.

 In pursuit of that goal and to get their political agenda to all Flemish social classes, Albert and Isabella used the most diverse media.
 Visual art, in the baroque style popularized in the wake of the Counter-Reformation, was the perfect tool.
 This, coupled with the political configuration of the period, made the Archduke's court at Brussels one of the foremost political and artistic centers in Europe of that time.

-It became the testing ground for the Spanish Monarchy's European plans, a boiling pot full of people of all sorts: from artists and diplomats to defectors, spies and penitent traitors, from Spanish confessors, Italian counselors, Burgundian functionaries, English musicians, German bodyguards to the Belgian Nobles.
-Brussels became a vital link in the chain of Habsburg Courts and the diplomatic conduits between Madrid, Vienna, Paris, London, Lisbon, Graz, Innsbruck, Prague, and The Hague could be said to run through there.
+It became the testing ground for the Spanish Monarchy's European plans, a boiling pot full of people of all sorts: from artists and diplomats to defectors, spies and penitent traitors, from Spanish confessors, Italian counsellors, Burgundian functionaries, English musicians, German bodyguards to the Belgian Nobles.
+Brussels became a link in the chain of Habsburg Courts and the diplomatic conduits between Madrid, Vienna, Paris, London, Lisbon, Graz, Innsbruck, Prague, and The Hague could be said to run through there.

 The accession of James VI of Scotland as James I in England had paved the way for a separate peace with England.
 On 24 July 1604, England, Spain and the Archducal Netherlands signed the Treaty of London.
 The return to peace was severely hampered by differences over religion.
 Events such as the Gunpowder Plot caused a lot of diplomatic tension between London and Brussels, but the relations between the two courts tended to be cordial on the whole.
-Anne of Denmark wore her portrait in a locket as a public token of friendship and kinship.
+Anne of Denmark wore Isabella's portrait in a locket as a public token of friendship and kinship.

 The threat of diplomatic isolation and General Ambrogio Spínola's campaigns induced the Dutch Republic to accept a ceasefire in April 1609.
 The subsequent negotiations between the warring parties failed to produce a peace treaty, but led to the Twelve Years' Truce, agreed in Antwerp on 9 April 1609.
 Under the Truce's terms, the United Provinces were to be regarded as a sovereign power for the duration of the truce.
 After four decades of war, the treaty brought a period of much-needed peace to the Southern Netherlands.